Resources for Students

 If you prefer text to video, the Writing Center at the University of Wisconsin has a helpful resource on “patchwork paraphrase.”

-I offer some general advice in the study skills packet I give my students.
+I offer some general advice in the student skills packet I give my students.

 I don’t recommend my undergraduates worry about this, but for long documents I like to use reference management software.
 I use EndNote, which integrates pretty well with MS Word and is functionally free for most academics.
 I know others who swear by Zotero, and of course LaTeX users will already be familiar with BibTeX.
 And I’m always interested in hearing about other alternatives.